mrbusche/recipesapp/posts/jackfruit-taquitos.md

 - Add to pan with seam down
 - Spray/brush tops with oil
 - Cook for 15 minutes
-- Dip in guacamole, salsa, etc
+- Dip in guacamole, salsa, etc.

 [Source](https://cadryskitchen.com/vegan-taquitos-jackfruit/)